sidsurakanti/doubly-linked-list/README.md

-## Description
-The doubly linked list data structure.
+A basic doubly linked list